SoftwareDefinedBuildings/XBOSDocs/payload_objects.md

 For drivers part of an XBOS deployment, there are two primary modes of interaction:

 * **Reporting**: drivers publishing their data.
-The necessary fields here are the *value* being published, and also the *time* that value was published.
+The necessary fields here are the _value_ being published, and also the _time_ that value was published.
 Generating the timestamp on the device side allows for the alignment of multiple fields.
 For example, a relative humidity reading is valid at a given temperature; if the device measures both simultaneously, then this should be reflected in the reported messages.
 The majority of reported values will be numerical timeseries

 * **Actuating**: drivers receiving actuation commands.
+The necessary components of the message are the parameter to change and the value to be used.

+In both of these